 - Holding one side of the rope handle in each hand, stand over the cable with your back towards the tower.
 Your feet should be just over hip width apart and your arms fully extended.

-- With a small bend in your knees and a neutral spine, hinge forward at the hips, pushing them backwards and lowering your chest towards the ground.
-You should feel tension in your glutes and a stretch through your hamstrings.
+- With a small bend in your knees and a neutral spine, hinge forward at the hips, pushing them backward and lowering your chest towards the ground.
+You should feel the tension in your glutes and stretch through your hamstrings.

 - Allow your hands/the cable to pull back through your legs.